piratejon/cboilerplate/README.md

         AC_CONFIG_SRCDIR([src/example.c])

 3\.
+Configure src:
+  * In Makefile.am, replace example with your project name everywhere.
+  * Also in Makefile.am keep libwhatever_la_SOURCES up-to-date with your files ( *.c and *.h)
+  * Also in Makefile.am keep whatever_SOURCES up-to-date with your source files ( *.c)

+4\.
 Set up a test:
   * Edit tests/Makefile.am and replace "example" with your project name everywhere
   * Create tests/tests_yourprojectname.c like so: